 Exhibits in the museum comprise beautiful paintings, stunning graphics, and sculptures of varying sizes and forms.
-Also displayed as exhibits are literature which includes interesting books and poetry, and models that detail the history and profile of the garden art.
+They are also displayed as exhibits of literature, including interesting books, poetry, and models that detail the history and profile of the garden art.

 Address: Grabbepl.
 4, 40213 Düsseldorf, Germany

 The conceptual direction of the museum is quite the kind that has never been seen before—it stands out very distinctly.
-The museum takes as a focus the historical and local points of reference of these contemporary arts.
+The museum focuses on these contemporary arts’ historical and local reference points.

-The Kunsthalle museum usually holds discussions that explore deeply the arts of today together with their immediacy.
-It is the museum’s duty to reveal the roots of these art forms and to ensure continuity within the artistic discourse.
+The Kunsthalle Museum usually holds discussions that deeply explore the arts of today and their immediacy.
+The museum must reveal the roots of these art forms and ensure continuity within the artistic discourse.
 For renovation purposes, the museum was temporarily on lockdown.

 The architectural team from rheinflügel took charge of the renovation assignments.
 The renovation succeeded in enhancing the outlook of the museum.
-Visitors are first enchanted by the interior beauty and simplicity.
+The interior beauty and simplicity first enchant visitors.

 See Related: Amazing Hotels & Resorts with Animals

 Address: Erkrather Str.
 343, 40231 Düsseldorf, Germany

 The Cali Dreams Museum is a large museum beautified with many colors.
 It is located in Erkrather Str.
 343, 40231 Düsseldorf, Germany, and its landscape extends more than one thousand five hundred square meters.
 The museum has over twenty-five different rooms.
 The museum sends one into a dreamland, one full of fantasy.